 The last Klezmer of Galicia will always play himself

-You can meet him in Krakow Jewish quarter – Kazimierz.
-He sits always in the same chair in the Klezmer Hois restaurant.
+You can meet him in the Krakow Jewish quarter – Kazimierz.
+He sits always in the same chair at the Klezmer Hois restaurant.

-He love to eat a goose duck, whose taste he remembers from childhood, and signs the CD to the tourists who came to Cracow after seeing The Last Klezmer.
-Just as in the Jewish music he played, he kept memories of the world and people he no longer had.For years Leopold Kozłowski’s life was asked to describe.
-In the end decided to do it Jacek Cygan.
+He love to eat a goose, whose taste he remembers from childhood, and signs the CD to the tourists who came to Krakow after seeing The Last Klezmer movie.
+Just as in the Jewish music he played, he kept memories of the world and people he no longer had.For years Leopold Kozłowski’s life was asked to be describe.
+Finally Jacek Cygan decided to do it.

 – I have known Leopold for over 20 years and I have the honor to feel his friend.
 I have often performed with him on stage – says Jacek Cygan.

 – I remember, after a concert in Copenhagen, a lady approached Leopold and pointed her finger at me asking him what I was doing in his band because I’m goy and in addition called Cygan what in Polish mean the Gypsy.
 Leopold replied that I just was.
 And so I’m still today.
 He hired me to write a book about himself.

 Jacek Cygan sometimes sat up late at the table with Mr. Leopold and sipped the Paschal Slivovitz, listening to his story. -Leopold’s tales are true soul music – says the biographer, who is a well known songwriter in Poland.